Day ticket and Season Ticket rules and regulations

 - Pike fishing is only allowed between the 1st October and 31st March.

 - Doubling up on swims is not allowed.
-Each swim is designated for one angler - juniors (15 and under) may fish with their parent / guardian.
+Each swim is designated for one angler and a max of 3 rds.

 - All anglers fish on Wyreside Lakes at their own risk.
 All anglers must sign in on arrival at reception.